 What is Child Custody?

-Child custody refers to a legal arrangement that governs the rights, powers, and responsibilities associated with both caring for a child and making decisions on their behalf.
+Child custody refers to legal custody arrangements that governs the rights, powers, and responsibilities associated with both caring for a child and making decisions on their behalf.
 This arrangement is outlined in what’s known as a parenting plan and often coincides with divorce.

-In Texas, child custody is divided into two main categories: legal and physical.
-During a custody dispute, the rights and responsibilities associated with each are divided between parents and solidified into a binding child custody agreement.
+In Texas, child custody is divided into two main categories: legal and physical, can be either separate or joint custody.
+During a custody dispute, the rights and responsibilities associated with each are divided between parents and solidified into a binding child custody plan.
 This document includes things like child support, living arrangements, and parenting time schedule and ensures each parent is held equally accountable for their child’s health and well-being.

 But what exactly are legal and physical powers?
 And how do they relate to a 2-2-5-5 child custody schedule?
 Here’s a closer look.